How Your Chakras can Help you Nurture a more Intuitive Relationship with Food

 The PNE system is a science-lead framework which refers to the complex interplay between the mind (psycho), the nervous system (neuro), and the endocrine system (glands that secrete hormones - the chemical messengers that help run your body).
 This system is said to regulate various bodily functions, including emotions, cognition, stress response, and hormonal balance.
 And guess what - the placement of the seven chakras overlays the seven major hormonal glands, nerve centres and related physiology.

-It was my study with the prolific functional medicine nutritionist, Dr Deanna Minich, who combines modern science with ancient wisdom through her own chakra-based health framework, that really opened my eyes to these correlations.
-Her work gave me a new lens through which to identify the connections between people’s health and how they eat and how they live, as well as new tools to add more depth and dimension to nutritional support and lifestyle medicine.
+It was my study with a prolific functional medicine nutritionist called Dr Deanna Minich, who combines modern science with ancient wisdom through her own chakra-based health framework called Food & Spirit, that really opened my eyes to these correlations.
+Her work gave me a new lens through which to identify the connections between people’s health and how they eat and how they live, as well as new tools to add more depth and dimension to nutritional support.

 INSPIRATION FOR THE GUT REACTION METHOD

-Consequently, a chakra-inspired framework forms the basis of The Gut Reaction Method, providing an enlightening lens through which to help my clients bring another layer of insight and awareness to the barriers in the way of them listening to and responding intuitively to their bodies and nourishing their ‘whole selves’.
+Consequently, a chakra-inspired framework forms the basis of The Gut Reaction Methodproviding an enlightening lens that has potential to bring deeper insights around the possible barriers in the way of people responding more intuitively to their bodies and nourishing their ‘whole-selves’.
+I call this The 7 Dynamics of a Healthy Relationship with Food & Your Body.

 ACTIVATING your intuition around food